 A visit to Charleston is a liberating experience.
 The presence of Charleston’s Bloomsbury group occupants is still palpable today, as is their art, and the ideas that, from the rural tranquillity of the South Downs, helped to shape our society.

 We offer a haven for curious minds to immerse themselves in new ideas and provide an open door to explore personal freedoms and engage in Charleston’s multi-faceted heritage.
 Our world-leading collection of Bloomsbury art and archives is a beacon of excellence in conservation and interpretation that is open to everyone.
-Today Charleston is both unashamedly daring yet unequivocally accessible.
+Today Charleston is both daring and accessible.

-We support our talented staff and volunteers to use their abundance of creativity and experience to make Charleston accessible and inspiring for all.
-We are committed to inviting everyone in to Charleston and to empowering them to make Charleston their own.
-By supporting community learning and engagement and commissioning contemporary artists, writers and thinkers to share new ideas in the spirit of Charleston’s Bloomsbury group inhabitants, we aim to provide a life-enhancing environment for debate, creativity and exchange.
+Our talented staff and volunteers use their own creativity and experience to make Charleston a living experience for all.
+We support community learning and engagement; we commission contemporary artists, writers and thinkers to share new ideas in the spirit of Charleston’s Bloomsbury group inhabitants; and we aim to provide a life-enhancing environment for debate, creativity and excitement.

 After Duncan Grant’s death in 1978 the house fell into disrepair with many of its unique interior paintings and decorations deteriorating badly.
 The Charleston Trust, a registered charity formed in 1980, raised over £1,000,000 to restore the house and in 1986 it opened its doors to the public.